Leo Mercer: History

 Mercer physically and sexually abused children and adults at the commune.
 One former commune member, Keith Loker, committed a murder prompting authorities to investigate the commune and its history in 2008.
 In a California court case, authorities discovered that "Mercer gradually became more authoritative, employing various forms of punishment.
 He would ostracize people from the community and separate families.
 Children were beaten for minor infractions like talking during a march or not tying their shoes.
 Mercer would punish girls by cutting their hair, and force boys to wear girls’ clothing.
 There was also evidence that Mercer sexually abused children."
 Many adult members of the community participated in the abuse ordered by Mercer.
-Some children never recovered from the phycological abuse suffered.
+Some children never recovered from the psychological abuse suffered.

 "In one instance, Mercer ordered that [a girl's] hair be cut off to punish her because he had had a vision from God that she was being sexually inappropriate with young children.
 [She] was beaten and forced to wear masculine clothes that covered much of her body, hiding her bruises.
 Her fingertips were burned so she would know what hell felt like."
 Mercer sexually abused both children and adults.
 Survivors reported that they subjected themselves to Mercer's abuses because of direction they received personally from Branham.

 The abuses began before William Branham died, and were ongoing when he visited the commune during the 1960s.
 Conditions worsened after William Branham's death as Mercer's drug usage increased.
 The ritual he created for men to show their loyalty to him required them to place their hands on his genitals and swear an oath.
 Most male members of the commune were forced into sexual acts with Mercer.
 In 1975, Mercer was accused of financial abuse for stealing funds from a local business.
 The same year, many members of the commune decided to leave.
 Most members undertook efforts to cover up the abuse that occurred.
 Mercer died in Arizona in 1978.